Manh-IT-K2/Manh-IT-K2/README.md

 **`Expertise (Programmer, Design, Creativity, Mobile App)`**

-My name is Quan Van Manh, My short term goal is to become a junior App developer.
+My name is Quan Van Manh, My long term goal is to become a Fullstack App developer.
 I look forward to learning how to work in a professional environment, improving my skills and learning a lot of knowledge about App development.

 <p align="left">
       <a href="https://github.com/Manh-IT-K2?tab=followers">